VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

         flash("Thanks for registering!", category="success")

     # Else user was found and is now authenticated
-    # Log in the found or created user
+    # Log the found-or-created user in
     return login_and_redirect(user)